ashotugo/cozychai/_posts/2019-01-22-wall-sconces.md

 ---
 layout: post
-title:  "Never stopped worrying or loving the bomb"
+title:  "Illuminate Your Space with Style: A Review of Non-Electrical Wall Sconces"
 author: sal
 categories: [ Jekyll ]
-image: assets/images/14.jpg
+image: assets/images/4sconces.jpg
 tags: featured
 ---

-**Illuminate Your Space with Style: A Review of Non-Electrical Wall Sconces**

 If you’re looking to elevate your home decor without the hassle of rewiring, non-electrical wall sconces might be the perfect solution.
 These battery-operated lights have been gaining popularity for their ease of installation, aesthetic appeal, and the cozy ambiance they create.
 But like any product, they come with their own set of pros and cons.
 After trying out a pair of these sconces in my living room, here’s my take on them.

+Photo by <a href="https://unsplash.com/@dexterjacobs?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Dexter Jacobs</a> on <a href="https://unsplash.com/photos/a-brick-wall-with-a-light-on-it--aO_SqgR7iE?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>

 ### The Pros